 This course focuses on health information systems, one of the six building blocks of a health system, and introduces evaluation of the performance of a health system; and health systems research.
 It fosters an understanding of what evaluation of health systems is all about and how it differs from other forms of evaluation, as well as the health systems evaluation process.
 It enhances understanding of a health information system (HIS) and how a HIS relates to broader health system's strengthening.
-It improves candidates' skills in evaluation and their ability to apply the concepts and principles when evaluating: projects and programmes in the health systems research and its potential contribution to improved population health and health systems performance.
+It improves candidates' skills in evaluation and their ability to apply the concepts and principles when evaluating: projects and programmes in the health sector, health systems performance or health system sub-components.
+It also introduces candidates to health systems research and its potential contribution to improved population health and health systems performance.
 It illustrates application of mixed methods of research to health systems research and integrates multiple research methodologies to answer health systems research questions.